OfficeDev/outlook-dev-docs/docs/rest/reference.md

 ms.author: jasonjoh
 ---

-# Outlook API reference
+# Outlook API reference documentation

 The Outlook REST APIs are a part of [Microsoft Graph](https://developer.microsoft.com/graph/).
 Microsoft recommends using Microsoft Graph to access Outlook mail, calendar, and contacts.
 You should use the Outlook API endpoints directly (via `https://outlook.office.com/api`) only if you require a feature that is not available on the Graph endpoints.

 For more information about the differences between Graph and the Outlook endpoints, see [Compare Microsoft Graph and Outlook endpoints](compare-graph-outlook.md).